Arrangements for the wedding of Jana Altman and David Newland have been finalized.

 Note: All information included in this report is taken from law enforcement incident reports and arrest records, which are public records and available for review at any and all local law enforcement agencies.
 Not every arrest leads to a conviction.
 Guilt or innocence is determined by the court system.

-Mr. and Mrs. Craig Rigdon of Statesboro are pleased to announce the engagement of their daughter, Aleta A. Rigdon, to Justin W. Hodges, son of Chuck and Dawn Hodges of Alpharetta.
+Mr. and Mrs. Alex Lota of Statesboro announce the engagement and forthcoming marriage of their daughter, Alison Elizabeth Lota, to Jonathan Steve Tanner, son of Mr. and Mrs. Steve Tanner of Chula.

 (Note: The following is part of a series of articles looking at the growth of roads and transportation in Georgia and Bulloch County beginning in 1807.)

 ATLANTA - Freddie Freeman had seen this game before.
 It looked so very familiar to the first baseman and the sliding Atlanta Braves.

 Many people are uncomfortable talking about childhood obesity, especially when it comes to their own children.
 However, ignoring it, or thinking a child will slim down as he or she grows taller, can make things worse.

 There's been a lot of talk lately about what the Statesboro City Council is going to do about the terrible tragedy that happened at Rude Rudy's a couple of weeks ago.
 And we've heard a lot of opinions on what the city "should do" and rampant speculation as to why the council won't do it.

 DUBLIN - Seniors Kristin Kingery and Powell Fennell had three hits each to lead Bulloch Academy to a 5-2 victory over Trinity Christian School Thursday in GISA Region 2-AAA action.

 ATLANTA - Shortstop Andrelton Simmons and the Atlanta Braves are running out of time and patience.

 A big running back and an even bigger offensive line usually mean a win every time.